Glubs9/bytecodemacro/README.md

 # todo
 	- add error / semantics checking for the returned bytecode (maybe)
 	- add more examples
-		- optimization macros?
-		- steal from examples of lisp macros
 	- order examples.py by ease of understanding
 		- so the easy ones to read like constant and add_arg are at the top but the ones that are harder like cloop or join are at the bottom
-	- byte_compile is just soooooo buggy
-		- add handling for newly created variables in byte_compile to use store_fast rather than store_name
-		- byte compoile is not ahndling scope or something
 	- fix walrus.py
 	- test and then handle encountering the extended arg instruction in the uncompile package
 	- i am also still lost on closures and co_freevars